 Fungi are eucaryotes.
 Morphologically, they can be divided into two groups, the yeasts and the molds.
 The yeasts are unicellular and are larger than bacteria; many reproduce by budding.
-Molds are the most typical fungi and are multicellular, consisting of long, branched, and intertwined filaments called hyphae (FIGURE 2.16).
-In the early schemes of classification fungi were considered plants, primarily because they have cell walls.
+Molds are the most typical fungi and are multicellular, consisting of long, branched, and intertwined filaments called hyphae.
+In early schemes of classification fungi were considered plants, primarily because they have cell walls.
 However, their cell wall composition is quite different from that of plants and from the cell walls of bacteria.
-Fungi are highly significant in terms of food chains and have beneficial aspects.
+Fungi are highly significant in terms of food chains and have certain beneficial aspects.
 Some are pathogenic and cause diseases that are difficult to treat; others play a highly significant role as opportunistic pathogens (organisms that are not usually considered to be pathogens), because, as in AIDS, when the immune system is depressed they cause disease.
-Molds continue to play a major role in the aftermath of hurricanes Katrina and Rita, rendering houses uninhabitable.
-Further, patches of mold threaten the prehistoric paintings of animals in the Lascaux Cave in Dordogne region of southwest France.
+Molds played a major role in the aftermath of Hurricanes Katrina and Rita, rendering houses uninhabitable.
+Patches of mold threaten the prehistoric paintings of animals in the Lascaux Cave in Dordogne region of southwest France and museum curators constantly need to guard against mold intrusions.